drivet/website-11ty/src/posts/feed/2024/anatomy-of-post.md

 to have a title, there's no particular reason to enforce this as a rule.

-The bottom line is that a "derivative" template can pretty much take advantage of the "original content" template and just add the one thing that is unique to these kinds of posts: the referenced URL.
-A good place to show it is after the title, and before the content.
+The bottom line is that a "derivative" template can pretty much take advantage of the "original content" template and just add the things that are unique to these kinds of posts: the referenced URL and the unfurled link.
+A good place to show them is after the title, and before the content.
 With that, we have a new unified template with:

  * Title
  * Referenced URL